KelSolaar/sIBL_GUI_Templates/templates/Blender_Cycles_Standard/help/Blender_Cycles_Standard_Template_Manual.rst

 Additional Attributes
 ---------------------

+-  **Light Strength**: The strength of all sun and dynamic lights in the scene will sum to this value.
+Setting it to 0 will use the strength values specified in the sIBL file without scaling.
 -  **Sun Light Type**: Create the Sun as one of these light types: "Sun", "Area", "Spot", "Point".
 -  **Dynamic Lights Type**: Create the Dynamic Lights as one of these light